“Seagull Actual, Seagull Actual, this is Seagull 1-2, over.” I called out, climbing the elevation.

 “Alright!
 I’m in!”

-The refinery, it was all a rusty maze of pipes, valves, pumps, and broken gauges everywhere.
+It was all a rusty maze of pipes, valves, pumps, and broken gauges everywhere.
 Hours passed and we’d only been clunking around those refinery pipes and doors.
 We searched every nook and corner.
-There were no signs of any food or water.
+No food or water.

 “Maybe if we can start now—”

 “You hear that?”
-I cut him out and turned.
+I stopped him and turned, drawing the pistol out.

 “There…” I ran among the pipes and followed the clunks.